xulihang/ImageTrans_plugins/LamaInpaint/readme.md

 .\Scripts\pip.exe install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
 ```

+#### Option 2 (use ONNX)

+Starting from ImageTrans v4.2.0, you can directly run Lama Inpaint in ImageTrans.

+You need to put `big-lama.onnx` under ImageTrans's folder.
+You need to extract it from [big-lama-dynamic.zip](https://github.com/xulihang/ImageTrans_plugins/releases/download/plugins/big-lama-dynamic.zip).

+This way is slow.
+So it is recommended to use the Python version.

-PS: lama will resize images too large so it is recommended to process by text areas.
+PS: lama will resize images too large, so it is recommended to process by text areas for large images.
 You can enable this in the project settings.